STANDARD FORM 30

 Block 8

-Only fill these if amending a solicitation before award.
-Block 9A is the solicitation number; 9B is the amendment date.
+Only fill these when amending a solicitation before award.
+9A is the solicitation number, 9B is the date of the original solicitation, and Item 11 is where offerors acknowledge receipt of the amendment.

 Block 13 - The Authority (CRITICAL): This is where you justify why you have the right to make this change.
-Three sub-blocks:
+Block 13 applies only to contract modifications (never solicitation amendments), and the real form gives you four checkboxes plus a signature-requirement line:

 Block 14 - Description of Amendment/Modification: This is the meat of your SF 30.
 Write what's changing.
 Include: